Board of Directors

 Paul brings an entrepreneurial approach and broad business experience to Opal’s, enabling our organization’s rapid and continued growth.
 Paul previously served on Opal’s Board of Directors - as Chair of Governance & Oversight, focused on the implementation of nonprofit best practices - and later as Board Secretary & Executive Committee Member.
 Paul created the Summer of Fun initiative, and was instrumental in earning BBB Accreditation and our GuideStar Platinum Seal of Transparency.

-Now serving 70 Homes Across Kentucky & Indiana!
+Now serving 78 Homes in 39 Cities Across Kentucky & Indiana!

 Bardwell Countryside Center (47 Margo Ave)

 Bedford Signature Healthcare of Trimble County (50 Shepherd Ln.)

 Beatyville Lee County Care & Rehab (246 E main St.)

 Beaver Dam Beaver Dam Nursing and Rehab Center (1595 U.S. 231)